A Brief History

 The record attempt would first come to the United States in 1904 when Henry Ford drove one of his early creations to the record setting performance, this time on frozen Lake St. Clair near Detroit.
 By 1927, almost every Land Speed World Record set was accomplished in the United States, though not always by Americans.
 The current record is held by the Thrust SSC, a jet powered car, at a supersonic 763 mph, set in 1997.
 (Note: The Ford 999 was powered by an 18.9 liter/ 1150 cubic inch 4 cylinder engine!)

-What is the fastest you have ever driven a car?
+Question for students (and subscribers): What is the fastest you have ever driven a car?
 The fastest you have ever been in a car driven by someone else?
-Feel free to share your high speed stories.
+Feel free to share your high speed stories in the comments section below this article.

 Your readership is much appreciated!